traversaal-ai/home-depot-traversaal-workshop/delivery-agent-exercises/exercise_4_communication_generation/README.md

 4. Ensures compliance with company policies
 5. Provides clear action plans

-## Key Features
+## Learning Outcomes

+By completing this exercise, you will be able to:
+- Create AI agents that generate policy-compliant customer communications
-- Template-based message generation
+- Implement template-based message generation with dynamic content insertion
-- Automatic policy compliance checking
+- Build automatic policy compliance checking to ensure all messages meet company standards
-- PRO vs standard customer differentiation
+- Differentiate communication strategies between PRO and standard customers
-- Alternative solution generation
-- SMS-friendly message formatting
+- Generate alternative delivery solutions and format messages for SMS constraints

 ## Business Impact